gshanemiller/reinvent/README.md

 ```
 # this has best performance since TXQ ring never gets full. pps means packets per second.
-# Note stalledTx at end of log line is zero:
+# Note stalledTx at end of log line is zero. **Important** this stat captures packets
+# enqueued not necessarily written onto the wire or received.
+But it makes clear that TXQ
+# ring size (currently max of 1024) is a primary performance limitation:
 lcoreId: 00, txqIndex: 00: elsapsedNs: 414640, packetsQueued: 1000, packetSizeBytes: 74, payloadSizeBytes: 32, pps: 2411730.657920, nsPerPkt: 414.640000, bytesPerSec: 178468068.686089, mbPerSec: 170.200413, mbPerSecPayloadOnly: 73.600179 stalledTx 0

 # In all of the following cases the TXQ ring gets full.
 Note stalledTx at end of log line.